 J&J begins COVID-19 vaccine supplies to EU, 50 mln doses expected in Q2 -lawmaker

-BRUSSELS, April 12 (Reuters) - Johnson & Johnson on Monday began delivering its COVID-19 single-dose vaccine to EU countries, a European Union lawmaker said.
+BRUSSELS, April 12 (Reuters) - Johnson & Johnson on Monday began delivering its COVID-19 single-dose vaccine to EU countries, European Union officials and the company said.

 The company had initially planned to start its deliveries at the beginning of April, but delayed the rollout due to production issues.